 Is it safe for me to come to church?

 - While we can’t eliminate 100% of the risk, we are referencing CDC guidelines and implementing certain recommended precautions when gathering.
 We are sharing our procedures and recommendations for disinfecting and social distancing for services so that you can decide for your family if you feel comfortable gathering in person.

 What is the plan for cleaning / sanitizing?

 - The lobby, Worship Center, hallways, bathrooms, and classrooms will be thoroughly disinfected before and after every service.
 Touchless hand sanitizer stations will be strategically located throughout the building.

 - As we are referencing CDC social distancing guidelines, it is important that each person use wisdom and be discerning of one another’s comfort levels.
 Families will be seated together with appropriate distance between families.
 The rows in the Worship Center have already been spaced to provide the recommended distance between rows.

 What about masks?

-- We strongly recommend that everyone attending our on-campus gatherings wear masks throughout the morning.
+- We are requesting that everyone wear a mask or face covering while on campus for any church ministry.
 A limited supply of masks will be available for those who don’t bring their own.
 We will continue to require all Mission Church staff and volunteers to receive temperature checks and to wear masks while serving, except while on stage leading.
-Additionally, masks are strongly recommended across all of our ministries.

 How do I know if I should stay home from a gathering of any size?